jtdaugherty/brick/docs/guide.rst

      -- Then check to see if a specific extent is in the list, or just -- take the first one in the list.

-This approach finds all clicked extents and returns them a list with the following properties:
+This approach finds all clicked extents and returns them in a list with the following properties:

 * For extents ``A`` and ``B``, if ``A``'s layer is higher than ``B``'s layer, ``A`` comes before ``B`` in the list.